IowaDave/Thermistors/README.md

 Similarly, a Beta for a winter range of &ndash;30&#8451; to +10&#8451; works out to be 3830.
 If one is going to use Beta for estimating a temperature within a certain target range, then why not work with the Beta value for that range?

-I found that by customizing the Beta and reference inputs then calibrating the measured resistance, as described above, worked well enough for my purposes.
-The thermistor reported temperatures that agree to within a fraction of one degree compared to other thermometers I keep around the house.
+I found that customizing the Beta and reference inputs then calibrating the measured resistance, as described above, worked well enough for my purposes.
+The thermistor indicated temperatures that agree to within a fraction of one degree compared to other thermometers I keep around the house.
 <hr>

 There are further ways to improve the temperature estimate corresponding to a measured resistance.